 Because of the field curvature caused by the thick filter stack in front of the sensor this one is hard to address properly.
 In case you have been paying attention in the Sharpness section you already know: you can’t get great performance wide open in the center and in the corners at the same time on an A7 series camera.
 So we will again differentiate between focus on center and focus on corner.

-Wide open coma performance isn’t particulary great, regardless of where your focus lies.
+Wide open coma performance isn’t particulary great, regardless of where your focus is set to.
 Same goes for f/2.0 and f/2.8.
 When focusing on the corner, by f/4.0 things start to look good, when focusing on the center it takes f/5.6 for the corners to be mostly free of coma.
 This is not a lens you would want to use wide open for astrophotography or cityscapes.

 There is very slight barrel distortion which I would describe as mostly negligible.
 You can also use a Lightroom profile to correct this if necessary for critical shots.

 As this lens design incorporates 2 aspherical elements I was a bit skeptical at first, but when comparing this lens to the Loxia 35mm 2.0 you see things are not always just black and white: the ZM – despite the aspherical elements – has much smoother bokeh than the Loxia without aspherical elements.
 There is slight outlining and at 100% magnification you might even spot some subtle structure in the light discs.
 The cat’s eye effect – describing light discs becoming ovals towards the borders and corners – is also quite pronounced.
-Still, many 35mm lenses fail badly in this category, but the ZM looks very pleasing to my eyes.
+Still, many 35mm lenses fail badly in this category.
 Take a look at the sample images and decide for yourself.

 Unfortunately the field curvature can also have negative influence on the bokeh.
 While in the center of the frame everything is alright the blur lessens towards the borders.
 Have a look at the tree branches on the left, where the one towards the border looks less out of focus.
 Same goes for the bridge on the right, whereas here the effect is even stronger, as the right part of the bridge is in fact also closer to the camera.
-This only happens at certain focus distances, so far I would narrow it down to 2 to 4 m.
+This only happens at longer focus distances.

-In close up shots you will rarely notice this though:
+In close up shots you will rarely notice this: